General

 The ML Model: From Static Prediction to Continuous Recomputation

-The model architecture for 95%+ ETA accuracy has three requirements that distinguish it from traditional routing-based ETA calculation.
+The model architecture for 95%+ ETA accuracy has three requirements that distinguish predictive ETA engineering from traditional routing-based ETA calculation.

 Also Read: How AI Is Reshaping Peak Season Capacity Planning | Predictive Logistics Analytics